mdwallick/okta-jwt-verifier/README.md

 ```

 ## Okta Configuration
-**NOTE:**, this package will **NOT** work with the "stock" organization authorization server as access tokens minted by that server are opaque and no public key is published.
+**NOTE:** this package will **NOT** work with the "stock" organization authorization server as access tokens minted by that server are opaque and no public key is published.

 **Okta Org**
 You need to have an Okta org with API Access management available.
 You can get a free developer account at https://developer.okta.com.
 Developer tenants will have API Access Management available.